cloudconformity/documentation-api/ReportConfigs.md

 | `filter.tags`  | An array of any assigned metadata tags to your AWS resources |

-Example request for creating an account level pager-duty setting:
+Example request for creating an account level report config:

 ```
 curl -X POST \